-Forgive my not revealing more but, as Roger Ebert often said, it's not what the film is about, but how it is about it.
+Reviewing this one without spoilers will prove difficult.
+Bear with me.
 With Get Out, writer/director Jordan Peele offers a horror film that’s a meditation on racism in America, but not how you’d expect.
 Every time I thought I knew where he was going, Peele surprised me.

 I changed my mind.
 I can’t spoil the scene; it’s too good.
 But consider how Peele embraces the trope of drawing the protagonist into a spooky situation.
-Chris doesn’t investigate an odd noise, or similar clunky idiot plot behavior, his motives feel organic.
-As for what he sees, well, it's scary, bizarre and humorous all at once.
+Chris doesn’t investigate an odd noise, or similar clunky idiot plot behavior.
+His motives feel organic.
+What he sees proves scary, bizarre and humorous all at once.
 Peele leverages the setup’s inherent suspense and channels it into an original payoff.
 It’s genre Aikido.

 Indeed, aside from Rose’s brother’s part feeling underwritten, the film shines.
 It’s not until the third act, when the film’s cards are on the table, that it falters.
 By now, we’ve grown so enamored with Peele’s ability to repurpose the genre’s staples that it disappoints when he indulges in a few.